 The Blend API team regularly updates the Public API with new features, bug fixes, and performance improvements.
 This release process enables Blend to improve and iterate quickly while ensuring that Integrators can have enterprise-level API stability for production code.

 Blend has scheduled API releases for major and minor versions that occur every quarter.
 Below is the release calendar for the upcoming year.
-Major versions are released once a year.
+Major versions are released once a year in October.

 Blend uses Semantic Versioning for our public APIs once they reach General Availability.
 Semantic Versioning means that every version that we release will be formatted as MAJOR.MINOR.PATCH (i.e. '4.2.1').
 By definition:

 - The major version is incremented when Blend makes incompatible API changes.
-Major versions are released once a year.
+Major versions are released once a year in October.

 - The minor version is incremented when Blend adds functionality in a backwards-compatible manner.
 Minor versions are released three times a year, one for every quarter except for Q4 (when there's a major release).